halcyonnouveau/sopmod/README.md

 sopmod list go
 ```

-When you set a default Sop version, SOPMOD automatically installs and configures a compatible Go version.
+When you set a default Soppo version, SOPMOD automatically installs and configures a compatible Go version.
 You can also pin Go in `sop.mod`:

 ```toml
 go = "1.22"